 I have my family, our home, our community, and a couple of close friends…that is my village.
 It’s what I can manage day to day.
 I’m trying to do it well.
 Mostly I stumble along and it’s all a mess, but I’m committed as all hell to trying to do it well enough.
 The rest is extracurricular.
 Not because I don’t care.
 Because I DO.
 DEEPLY.

-A long time ago I said I wanted my epitaph to read, “A Woman of Moderation” because I was so beyond sick of the extremes of nearly killing myself to try to get it “right” AND throwing my hands up in the air and saying f*ck this because I couldn’t stand the pressure of too much life going on all at once and what if I get it “wrong”?
+A long time ago I said I wanted my epitaph to read, “A Woman of Moderation” because I was so beyond sick of the extremes of nearly killing myself to try to get it “right” AND at some point, throwing my hands up in the air, saying f*ck this because I couldn’t stand the pressure of too much life going on all at once and what if I get it all “wrong”?
 No gray area, no good enough.
 I desperately wanted sane, middle ground.

 I think it’s still a worthy goal, moderation.
-I’ve made progress mainly because, as I said, I learned how to say “no”.
-I also learned how to say “enough” and “help”.
+I’ve made some progress because, as I said, I learned how to say “no”.
+I also learned how to ask for help.
 Well, I’m learning.
 And I learned that I need to listen more which can be challenging for me because of the whole thinking I’m “right” thing, but I swear I’m trying.
-And I learned that I need to fear less because the worst is rarely the worst.
-And I learned that I need to try to accept for reasons I do not understand, sometimes the worst – which isn’t really the worst – needs to happen in order for the best to come.
-Actually, no, that is fucked up and I will NEVER understand it.
-And I learned I need to apologize for being an asshole when I’m being an asshole, which happens more than I like to admit.
-And I learned I cannot make anyone do anything he or she is not ready to do.
+I’m learning I need to find a way to fear less because the worst is rarely the worst.
+I need to try to accept for reasons I do not understand, sometimes the worst – which isn’t really the worst – needs to happen in order for the best to come.
+Actually, no, that is completely fucked up and I will NEVER understand it.
+I need to apologize for being an asshole when I’m being an asshole, which happens more than I like to admit.
+I’m learning I cannot make anyone do anything he or she is not ready to do.
 Well, I haven’t really learned that one yet because according to Husband, apparently I still think I’m God, but I’m trying.
 And I really do want to learn to balance my passion for advocacy, activism and social justice with the whole not-good-with-living-things thing.
 It’s still what I believe is my calling in some fashion but what remains a mystery to me is how exactly to put it into effective practice.
-I won’t give up.
-And I’m learning more and more everyday that I need to just take it easy, man, to roll with the uncertainties of life.
-And I learned that I need a lot of time alone to replenish my energies AKA getting away from ALL THE PEOPLE.
+I’m learning I need to try to roll more with the uncertainties of life.
+This last one is a biggie – I learned that I need a lot of time alone to replenish my energies AKA getting away from ALL THE PEOPLE.
 Even though I love them, including you.

 Oh, and I’m learning to balance this blogging thing with the self-editing problem I have.
+Putting it out there and then taking my hands off the wheel a little bit.
 Publishing here is proof of that.
-BOOYAH.